reactorlabs/pir/ir-semantics.md

 Loads and stores to the global scope.
 Variables are declared on first use.
+Note that there is nothing to prevent a variable name `x` from being used as a local and a global variable at the same time.
+If the source language allows shadowing, the compiler frontend is responsible for emitting the right instructions.

     [GLOBAL_STORE]
         M : store(x) := e  └─store x,v─>  M[x ↦ v]